How to speak the language of Facebook

 Facebook is a database.

 Every person that you search and every post, photo, or detail on their About page has a unique Facebook ID (FBID).
-These ID numbers are what distinguish Facebook Graph Search from its native keyword search system.
+These ID numbers are what distinguish Facebook Graph Search from the other search techniques available on Facebook.

 Facebook launched Graph in March 2013 and killed it just over a year and a half later.
 And that actually makes sense.
-Facebook uses keyword search suggestions to shepherd users to expand their own networks using their interests and their profile connections.
-These suggestions can feel like stumbling blocks to researchers.
+Facebook’s native Search Bar tends to shepherd users to results that will help them expand their local, personal networks.
+There are a lot of things that you can’t query via Search Bar and these limitations can feel like stumbling blocks to researchers.

 For a very short time Facebook Graph allowed anyone to search outside of these results.
 You could steer the direction of search by selecting a broad characteristic on the Facebook Graph widget.
-For example, you could look for people who shared a connection with a place, a page, employer and job title.
-But, in the background, what you were actually doing with this widget was selecting the official Facebook page for that place, page, employer and job title.
-Facebook uses these pages as the placeholders for their respective Facebook IDs.
-The widget built your queries using these IDs and the URL of the search results would look something like this:
+For example, you could look for people who shared a connection with a place, a page, a school, employer, or job title.
+But, in the background, what you were actually doing was helping this widget find and select the Facebook page assigned to that place, school, employer, or job title.
+These pages serve as placeholders for their respective Facebook IDs.
+The widget built your queries using these IDs and the URL of your search results would reference the IDs like this:

 Photos taken in Dodger Stadium and the photo upload date was last month